 For tour information and to buy tickets click here.

 Visit the Red Barn

-The Barn is free to visit if you’d like to just step in to say hello (safely) to the animals!
+The Barn is free to visit if you’d like to step in to say hello to the animals!
 The barn houses 35 mules, 20 horses, two goats, and six chickens.
 Ask nicely, and you may even be able to pet the animals!

-TIP: For more ideas of things to do with kids in Charleston, see our post Things to do in Charleston with Kids.
+For more ideas of things to do with kids in Charleston, see our post Things to do in Charleston with Kids.